 Before the camera was operational, Wanda says she encountered Smith walking near their car outside at her Albuquerque apartment complex.
 It didn't take her long to notice that Smith was carrying some sort of utility tool or ice pick.
 Scared for her life, Wanda dropped a laundry basket she'd been carrying and ran to safety inside her apartment.

-The Storys say they have spent over $2,500 replacing their car's tires.
+they have spent over $2,500 replacing their car's tires.
 Here's their video:

 Former interim party chair Charlie Tipton and Frank Ruvolo, who co-signed the court complaint challenging Smith's petitions, have also reported losing tires.